 Three Indian restaurants featured in Asia’s 50 Best Restaurants 2023 list.
 Mumbai’s Masque, New Delhi’s Indian Accent, and Chennai’s Avartana came in at No. 16, 19 and 30 respectively.
 Announced at a ceremony in Singapore on 28 March, Avartana was also one of the new entries.

-Le Du from Bangkok placed first at Asia’s 50 Best Restaurants 2023, beating runners-up Tokyo’s Sézanne and Nusara from the Thai capital.
+The top spot went to Le Du from Bankokg.
+Bankokg beat runners-up Japan’s Sézanne and Nusara from the Thai capital.

-There were six new restaurants on the list this year, with Avartana (No.30) as the highest new entry.
+Apart from Avartana, there were five other new entrants.
 The Chennai restaurant was joined by Ms. Maria & Mr. Singh (No.33) and Potong from Bangkok (No.35), Singapore’s Born (No.36), Metiz in Makati (No.48), and Refer in Beijing (No.50).

 China had 11 restaurants and the most number of entries on the 2023 list, with The Chairman in Hong Kong leading the way (No.13).
 Sézanne (No.2) was the highest-placed restaurant out of the 10 from Japan, followed by Thailand’s nine winners.

 The highest climber went to Singapore’s Labyrinth, which jumped 29 spots last year to 11th this year.
 Last year’s number one restaurant Den fell to fourth place in 2023, while Hong Kong’s The Chairman dropped from fifth place to 13th.

 Other awards at Asia’s 50 Best Restaurants 2023